 If you’re struggling with something right now, you’ll probably come across some Buddhist wisdom that matches exactly what you need in this book (let me know if you don’t!)
 That’s my kind of book.

-Over in our Bibliotherapy Book Club on Facebook, Sandra and Željka recommended Love for Imperfect Things: How to Accept Yourself in a World Striving for Perfection, Haemin Sunim’s next book.
+Over on Facebook, Sandra and Željka recommended Love for Imperfect Things: How to Accept Yourself in a World Striving for Perfection, Haemin Sunim’s next book.
 It should be released in English at the end of this year or early next (you can preorder here).
 I love Susan Cain’s early review:

 A guide to self-care and accepting ourselves with more lovely illustrations like The Things You Can See Only When You Slow Down?
 Yes, please.